Close Banner

 Be sure to have the Disneyland app on hand so you can see which rides are open and how long the wait times are in real time.
 This goes for both Early Entry guests and any guest once the park opens!

-Why not first thing?
+Why not at the start of Early Entry?
 If everyone heads to the most in-demand attraction at the start of Early Entry, you might spend your half an hour in one line.
 Instead, walk on a few other rides, then hop in line.
-Maybe all the other Early Entry people will have moved on, and you'll be in line before the park opens to everyone else.
+Maybe all the other Early Entry people will have moved on.
+Then you'll be in line before the park opens to everyone else.

-Rope Droppers, Head to Rides Not Open During Early Entry
+Rope Droppers Should Head to Rides Not Open During Early Entry

-At Disneyland, Early Entry allows access to select rides in Fantasyland and Tomorrowland, so you'll want to head the opposite direction toward Adventureland, Frontierland and Critter Country.
-Maybe even Star Wars: Galaxy's Edge if that's a priority (though know that some Early Entry guests may have already started a line once the land opens at park open)!
+At Disneyland, Early Entry allows access to select rides in Fantasyland and Tomorrowland.
+So you'll want to head in the opposite direction toward Adventureland, Frontierland and Bayou Country.
+Maybe even Star Wars: Galaxy's Edge, if that's a priority.
+Some Early Entry guests may try to line up in Fantasyland, which gets them closer than the rope droppers once the park opens!
+But if you are visiting when there is no Early Entry, you'll have less competition.

 Related: All of the Magical Reasons to Stay at a Disneyland Resort Hotel